ibexa/documentation-user/docs/personalization/integrate_scenario_results.md

 content items/products are recommended to end users when specific [scenarios](scenarios.md) are triggered.
 One such example is the [Personalized block](../content_management/block_reference.md#personalized-block), where you can choose from a number of scenarios, but there are also other blocks that are tailored to display the results of scenarios of specific types, like [Recently added block](../content_management/block_reference.md#recently-added-block) or [Bestsellers block](../content_management/block_reference.md#bestsellers-block).
 Depending on the scenario type, you may need to provide additional information to see the recommendation results.

-The blocks, as well as the number and selection of available scenarios within these blocks depend on the arrangements that your organization makes with [[= product_name_base =]] when defining the initial configuration.
+The blocks, the number, and selection of available scenarios within these blocks depend on the arrangements that your organization makes with [[= product_name_base =]] when defining the initial configuration.

 Follow these steps to add and configure the Personalized block to a Page: